easeaico/pulse-go/docs/Methodology/EnergyMethodology.md

 Validation - Resting Physiologic State
 --------------------------------------
 <br><center>
-*Table 2.
-The %Energy system properties consist of core and skin temperature, as well as metabolic production rates.
+*@tabledef {EnergySystemProperties} The %Energy system properties consist of core and skin temperature, as well as metabolic production rates.
 The properties show good agreement with the validation values.*
 </center>

 <b>Standard Male</b>